tarakojo/brainfuck/README.md

 # Brainfuck

+Brainfuck interpreter
+your feedback is welcome!

-[Here](https://github.com/tarakojo/brainfuck/blob/main/credit.txt) are the credits for the ones I used in the site.
+[Here](https://github.com/tarakojo/brainfuck/blob/main/credit.txt) are the credits for the items I used in the site.